Describe your image.

 Charles graduated from San Diego State University in 1989 with a degree in History.
 He moved to Coeur d'Alene in 1994 and earned an MA in Educational Administration in 1998.
 He has taught at Project CDA (Venture Academy), Lake City High School, the Old Bridge Academy when it was on Best Avenue and the Juvenile Detention Center.
 In 2009 he became the first Principal of Kootenai Bridge Academy and is still loving every minute!
 In his spare time, Charles is a Knight in the Society for Creative Anachronism.

-Lisa is one of the founding members of Kootenai Bridge Academy.
-She plays many roles in the workings of the school, but her passions lie in the relationships with her students.
+Lisa was one of the founding members of Kootenai Bridge Academy.
+She played many roles in the workings of the school, but her passion was always in her relationships with her students.
 Lisa will forever be remembered for her kind heart and sincere compassion for students.

 Jen meticulously manages the in and outs of students transcripts and registration.
 However, her most revered role is being the rock that many of our students rely on.